Decatur Heritage sweeps Section

 Since Decatur Heritage made the move up to Class 2A in 2019, Westbrook Christian is two for two vs. the Eagles in the state playoffs.

-That streak will be on the line next Friday when the teams meet again in the Class 2A quarterfinals.
-Decatur Heritage (24-8) advanced with a sweep of Section, 11-1 and 9-3.
+That streak will be on the line Thursday when the teams meet again in the Class 2A quarterfinals.
+Decatur Heritage (24-8) advanced with a sweep of Section, 11-1 and 9-3 on Friday.
 Meanwhile, Westbrook Christian (16-13) swept Sulligent, 6-4 and 8-2.

-“We need to come into those games next Friday with a big chip on our shoulder,” Decatur Heritage senior Cole O’Brien said.
+“We need to come into those games (Thursday) with a big chip on our shoulder,” Decatur Heritage senior Cole O’Brien said.
 “We have to do whatever it takes to break that streak.
 I hope the third time's a charm for us.”

 Both previous meetings were played at Decatur Heritage.
 It’s going to be the same for round three.